 A Welsh University international player who has impressed the management since his arrival last season.
 A hard working and energetic player who has the potential to play at a very high level

-Huw is a tough tackling player who can also distribute the ball well.
+Huw wears the captains armband this season, is a tough tackling player who can also distribute the ball well.
 He is extremely hard working and is a great example of the Caerau ethos.

 Bridgey, another youth player that has claimed a first team place for the last two years, without a doubt one of the best C/Backs for his age in this league.